MeatballWiki: Relationship to wiki community

-The original intent of MeatballWiki was to offer observations and opinions about wikis and their online communities, with the intent of helping online communities, culture and hypermedia.
+The original intent of MeatballWiki was to offer observations and opinions about wikis and their online communities, aiming to support online communities, culture and hypermedia.

 In Good Faith Collaboration, Joseph M. Reagle Jr. describes MeatballWiki as "the wiki about wiki collaboration".
 Being a community about communities, MeatballWiki became the launching point for other wiki-based projects and a general resource for broader wiki concepts, reaching "cult status".
 It describes the general tendencies observed on wikis and other online communities, for example the life cycles of wikis and people's behavior on them.

 What differentiates MeatballWiki from many online meta-communities is that participants spend much of their time talking about sociology rather than technology, and when they do talk about technology, they do so in a social context.

 The MeatballWiki members created a "bus tour" through existing wikis.

 Barnstars – badges that wiki editors use to express appreciation for another editor's work – were invented on MeatballWiki and adopted by Wikipedia in 2003.

 Evgeny Morozov of Boston Review notes that another Wikipedia norm around voting may also have stemmed from MeatballWiki.